SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 **4. Reaconditioned**

-Similar to the previous screen, this one displays all the refurbished products available on the website.
+Similar to the previous screen, this one displays all the reaconditioned products available on the website.
 It also includes filters and a search function so that the user can refine their search and easily find the desired product.

 ![Reconditioned Products Page](img/reconditioned.PNG)

 **5. Second-Hand**

-This screen is similar to the previous two, but instead of displaying new or refurbished products, it shows second-hand products available on the website.
+This screen is similar to the previous two, but instead of displaying new or reaconditioned products, it shows second-hand products available on the website.
 As with the previous screens, the user can use filters and a search function to find the specific product they are looking for.

 ![Second-Hand Products Page](img/second-hand.PNG)